 Cleaning linens under CDC guidelines

 Hot Tub- the tub is currently OPEN.
 We will have time slots to sign up to use the showers and tub in the evening.
-This allows social distancing in and around the hot tub area and sanitization of showers before each use.
+This allows social distancing in and around the hot tub area.

 What You Should Do